 Climbing Adam’s peak can be quite a challenge.
 Some people might consider it to be an easy hike, some might think different.
-The 2-4 hour climb will offer you a stunning view of what seems to be half of Sri Lanka.
-It’s a highly recommended hike for anyone that’s up for a nice adventure.
+The 2-4 hour climb will offer you a stunning view on what seems to be half of Sri Lanka.
+It’s a highly recommended hike for anyone that’s up for a good adventure.
 The sunrise on the peak will be one that you won’t easily forget.
 I absolutely loved the hike.

 I climbed the mountain last year just before Christmas when I was living in Sri Lanka for 6 months.